jlundan/polku/README.md

 # Introduction

-Chori is a library with focus on defining APIs using typescript decorators.
+Chori is a NodeJS library with focus on defining APIs using typescript decorators.

 ## Installing